Saurabhvsharma/ypg2yui3/README.md

 _ypg2yui3_ was written using in Markdown and uses [Markdown-Weave](http://github.com/rsdoiel/mweave) to generate the code examples and HTML exercises pages from the primary text.
-This is done through a _build.js_ NodeJS script.
+This is done through a _build.js_ NodeJS' package manager _npm_.
 To generate browser friendly version run---

 ```Shell
     npm run-script build.js
 ```

 This will render content to an _htdocs_ folder which you can use with your web server.
-It will also generate an ePub document in eBook folder.